elan8/propanedb/README.md

 - [x] Search function based on the fields of the Protobuf objects
 - [x] Support multiple databases per instance

 Currently this project is still pre-alpha: not suitable for any practical usage yet.

 ## Drivers
 - [Golang driver](https://github.com/elan8/propanedb-go-driver)

 ## Implementation
-The storage engine is RocksDB.
+- Storage engine is RocksDB.
-Supported platform: Linux
+- Interface is based on GRPC
-Deplyment using Docker containers
+- Deployment using Docker containers